Cairns Taipans: NBL Grand Finalists (2011; 2015)

-The 2010/11 season saw the Cairns Taipans create history as they finished the regular season in third place with a 16–12 record and advanced through to the 2011 NBL Grand Final series, reaching the championship deciding round for the first time behind star trio Ron Dorsey, Ayinde Ubaka and Daniel Dillon.
-There they faced the New Zealand Breakers, and after being thrashed in the series opener in Auckland, going down 85–67, the Taipans responded in Game 2 at home.
-They notched up a nail-biting 85–81 double-overtime win against the Breakers to send the series into a decider.
+The 2010–11 NBL season saw the Taipans reach their first NBL Grand Final series behind star trio Ron Dorsey, Ayinde Ubaka and Daniel Dillon.
+They faced the New Zealand Breakers and lost game one 85–67.
+In game two, they tied the series with an 85–81 double-overtime win.
 It marked the first time in NBL history a play-off match was decided in double overtime.
-Cairns had looked set for a three-point win in normal time before a three-pointer from Breakers guard C. J. Bruton in the dying seconds sent the match into overtime.
-However, revenge came five minutes later when Dorsey wiped out the Breakers' three-point lead with no time to spare to force the match into double overtime.
+After Breakers guard C. J. Bruton hit a three-pointer in the dying seconds of regulation to send the match into overtime, Dorsey responded with a three-pointer at the buzzer at the end of the first overtime to force the match into double overtime.
 With momentum on their side, the Taipans were able to finish out the match on top.
-Dorsey's miraculous long three-pointer to send the game into double overtime has a special place in the club's history.
-The Breakers went on to win the 2010/11 NBL Championship with a 71–53 win in the decisive Game 3 in Auckland.
-The Taipans lacked the same spark in Game 3, with import pair Ubaka and Dorsey shooting 4-of-26 between them.
-Despite ultimately losing the series, Dorsey's heroics in Game 2 went down in Taipans folklore.

-During the 2011 off-season, the star trio of Dorsey, Ubaka and Dillon all left Cairns to play for the Melbourne Tigers, each departing the Taipans after just one season.
-As a result, over the ensuing three seasons, the Taipans failed to return to the finals.
+The Breakers went on to win 71–53 in game three after import pair Ubaka and Dorsey shot 4-of-26 between them, as the Taipans finished the season as runners-up.
+Following the season, Dorsey, Ubaka and Dillon all left Cairns to join the Melbourne Tigers, each departing the Taipans after just one season.

-In February 2015, the Taipans clinched their first ever NBL minor premiership.
-They finished the 2014/15 regular season in first place with a 21–7 record, marking the first time since the now defunct Geelong Supercats in 1984, that a regional team has topped the regular season log.
+The 2014–15 NBL season saw the Taipans clinch their first ever NBL minor premiership.
+They finished the regular season in first place with a 21–7 record, becoming the first regional team to finish on top of the ladder since the Geelong Supercats in 1984.
 The Taipans also made history by using the same starting five of Scottie Wilbekin (Point guard), Cameron Gliddon (Shooting guard), Stephen Weigh (Small forward), Alex Loughton (Power forward) and Matt Burston (Centre) all season.
-They went on to reach the 2015 NBL Grand Final series, where they once again faced the New Zealand Breakers.
-Despite having home court advantage, the Taipans were defeated 86–71 in Game 1 before going on to lose at the buzzer in Game 2 in Auckland after a game-winning fade-away shot by Ekene Ibekwe lifted the Breakers to an 83–81 series-clinching win.
+They went on to reach their second NBL Grand Final series, where they once again faced the New Zealand Breakers.
+Despite having home court advantage, the Taipans were defeated 86–71 in game one and 83–81 in game two.
+Breakers forward Ekene Ibekwe hit a game-winning fade-away shot in game two to clinch the series.